tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Spell-Check/quickstarts/php.md

 ms.topic: quickstart
 ms.date: 02/20/2019
 ms.author: aahi
-ms.openlocfilehash: 4437297c99e346209cf1f7a8973ea0f6f81894af
+ms.openlocfilehash: 8c95f0960c098ad56affc641996f1b52681d473e
-ms.sourcegitcommit: 598c5a280a002036b1a76aa6712f79d30110b98d
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: hu-HU
-ms.lasthandoff: 11/15/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74110786"
+ms.locfileid: "74383851"
 ---
-# <a name="quickstart-check-spelling-with-the-bing-spell-check-rest-api-and-php"></a>Gyors útmutató: helyesírás ellenőrzése a Bing Spell Check REST API és a PHP-vel
+# <a name="quickstart-check-spelling-with-the-bing-spell-check-rest-api-and-php"></a>Quickstart: Check spelling with the Bing Spell Check REST API and PHP

-Ezzel a rövid útmutatóval megteheti az első hívást a Bing Spell Check REST API.
-Ez az egyszerű PHP-alkalmazás egy kérelmet küld az API-nak, és a javasolt javítások listáját adja vissza.
-Az alkalmazás PHP-ben íródott, az API egy REST-alapú webszolgáltatás, amely kompatibilis a legtöbb programozási nyelvvel.
+Use this quickstart to make your first call to the Bing Spell Check REST API.
+This simple PHP application sends a request to the API and returns a list of suggested corrections.
+While this application is written in PHP, the API is a RESTful Web service compatible with most programming languages.

 ## <a name="prerequisites"></a>Előfeltételek